Get your grass while supplies last!

 • Not useful in USDA zones colder than zone 5

 Long-time Colorado-based horticulturist Kelly Grummons, co-owner of Prairie Storm LLC, is working with David Salman of High Country Gardens to promote a new, super low-water turf grass.
 It’s called Dog Tuff™ African Dogtooth Grass.
 Because it is a seedless, sterile hybrid grass, we propagate it from stem cuttings and sell it in 70 count plug trays.
-It requires a fraction of the water of traditional turfs and is much more durable than native buffalo grass.
+It requires a fraction of the water of traditional turf grasses and is much more durable than native buffalo grass.
 It's a very fine strain related to Bermuda grass and is a gorgeous bright green color.
 One of the main desirable characteristics is that it is highly resistant to dog urine and foot traffic.
 Kelly’s been testing it for 10 years with his many dogs.
 It's a warm season grass that is green from June through October in its recommended zones, 5-9.
 Two years ago, Kelly only watered it 3 times all summer!
 Last year he had to water it 8 times due to the extreme drought.
-It only grows to about 4 inches high but if you choose to mow it, do it weekly in July and August.
+It only grows to about 3.5 inches high but if you choose to mow it, do it weekly in July and August.
 A bonus that we’ve found is that honeybees love the pollen of this grass.
 It’s one of their favorite foods!
 For best results, kill the existing high-water turf then plug the new grass into the dead grass on one-foot intervals.
 The dead turf acts as a mulch to conserve moisture and reduce weed seed germination.
-I often apply the pre-emergent herbicide corn gluten at planting time to further reduce weed growth.
+I often apply a pre-emergent herbicide (such as Preen, Freehand, or Surflan just after planting time to further reduce weed growth.
 In the first year as the lawn establishes itself, you will need to weed.
 By year 3, the turf is so thick that virtually no weeds can exist.
 We're very excited about this new product and are looking for public places to display it.
 It requires full sun (at least 6 hours of direct per day) and will grow in any type of soil.
 Do not plant it where it receives significant shade.